Novgorod Republic: Archbishop

-The (at least nominal) executives of Novgorod were always the Princes of Novgorod, invited by Novgorodians from the neighboring states, even though their power waned in the 13th and early 14th centuries.Paul, "Was the Prince of Novgorod a 'Third-rate bureaucrat' after 1136?" passim.
-It is unclear if the archbishop of Novgorod was the real head of state or chief executive of the Novgorod Republic, but in any case he remained an important town official.
+The executives of Novgorod, at least nominally, were always the princes of Novgorod, invited by Novgorodians from neighboring states, even though their power waned in the 13th and early 14th centuries.
+It is unclear if the archbishop of Novgorod was the true head of state or chief executive of the Novgorod Republic, but in any case, he remained an important town official.
 In addition to overseeing the church in Novgorod, he headed embassies, oversaw certain court cases of a secular nature, and carried out other secular tasks.
 However, the archbishops appear to have worked with the boyars to reach a consensus and almost never acted alone.
-The archbishop was not appointed, but elected by Novgorodians, and approved by the Metropolitan bishop of Russia.
-The archbishops were probably the richest single land-owners in Novgorod, and they also made money off court fees, fees for the use of weights and measures in the marketplace, and through other means.Idem, "Episcopal Election in Novgorod, Rus 1156–1478."
-Church History: Studies in Christianity and Culture 72, No. 2 (June 2003): 251–275.
+The archbishop was not appointed, but elected by Novgorodians, and approved by the Russian metropolitan.
+The archbishops were probably the richest single land-owners in Novgorod, and they also made money off court fees, fees for the use of weights and measures in the marketplace, and through other means.

 Veche and posadnik

-Another important executive was the Novgorod Posadnik, who chaired the veche, co-chaired courts together with the Prince, oversaw tax collection and managed current affairs of the city.
-Most of the Prince's major decisions had to be approved by the Posadnik.
-In the mid-14th century, instead of one Posadnik, the Veche began electing six.
-These six posadniks kept their status for their lifetimes, and each year elected among themselves a chief Stepennoy Posadnik.
-Posadniks were almost invariably members of boyars – the city's highest aristocracy.
+Another important executive was the posadnik of Novgorod, who chaired the veche, co-chaired courts together with the prince, oversaw tax collection and managed current affairs of the city.
+Most of the prince's major decisions had to be approved by the posadnik.
+In the mid-14th century, instead of one posadnik, the veche began electing six.
+These six posadniki kept their status for their lifetimes, and each year elected among themselves a stepennoy posadnik.
+Posadniki were almost invariably boyars – the city's highest aristocracy.
 The precise makeup of the veche is also uncertain, although it appears to have comprised members of the urban population, as well as of the free rural population.
 Whether it was a democratic institution or one controlled by the boyars has been hotly debated.
-The posadniks, tysiatskys, and even the bishops and archbishops of Novgorod were often elected or at least approved by the veche.
+The posadniki, tysyatskiye, and even the bishops and archbishops of Novgorod, were often elected or at least approved by the veche.

+The veche tradition convinced Novgorodians that they had the right to be consulted on important issues, though in practice, the posadniki came from a few rich merchant families.
+In the early years of the republic, the prince and posadnik shared power until the prince's power was gradually restricted, while the archbishop of Novgorod increasingly played the role of head of state, particularly during times of feuds.
+Just before 1300, a series of reforms further curtailed the prince's powers within the local administration while those of the archbishop rose.
+The Council of Lords (Совет господ) was also formed, and boyar families from each district were represented, typically by former posadniki, with each posadnik beginning to hold office for only one year.
+As feuds continued to grow, the structure was again changed so that each district had its own posadnik, with the number of posadniki increasing to 24 in 1423, though this failed to achieve stability, and feuds continued until the last days of independence.